Instant Pot Whole Chicken

 seasoned whole chicken.

-How long does it take to cook chicken in an instant pot?
+How long does it take to cook a chicken in an Instant Pot?

-How long chicken takes to cook in an instant pot depends on its weight.
+Cooking times will vary depending on the chicken’s weight.
 A 3-pound chicken takes 24 minutes to cook on high pressure.
-Cook the chicken for 6 more minutes for each additional pound.
-Release the pressure naturally for 15 minutes.
+Cook the chicken for 6 more minutes for each additional pound

-• Weigh the chicken.
-If the chicken doesn’t come with a weight label, make sure to weigh it yourself to be able to cook it for the needed length of time.
+• Weigh the chicken first.
+If the chicken doesn’t come with a weight on the label, make sure to weigh it first so you know how long it needs to cook.

 • Save the drippings.
-The juices left behind the chicken are too flavorful to waste.
-Turn them into a delicious gravy by adding a cornstarch slurry to it and boiling them until thick.
+The juices left behind by the chicken are too flavorful to waste.
+Turn them into a delicious gravy by adding a cornstarch slurry to it and boiling them until thickened.

 Storage instructions

-To store.
-Place leftovers in an airtight container and store it in the refrigerator for up to 5 days.
+To store: Place leftovers in an airtight container and store them in the refrigerator for up to five days.

-To freeze.
-Place leftover chicken in ziplock bags or airtight containers and freeze for up to 3 months.
+To freeze: Place leftover cooked chicken in ziplock bags or airtight containers and freeze for up to three months.

 instant pot chicken.